MeTaNoV/PubNativeTest/README.md

 ./run_training.sh
 ```

 Note that the data used as input are already pre-processed data.
-It would require a bit more tweaking to integrate the transformation pipeline on the server.
+It would require a bit more work to integrate the transformation pipeline on the server.